10 Indoor Play Spaces for Boston Babies, Toddlers, and Preschoolers

 Children's Piazza is known for its high-quality wooden playthings.

 This downright pretty space for tots is worth a drive up to the North Shore.
-With lots of quality wooden toys for children and delicious fair trade coffee for tired grown-ups, Children's Piazza is the brainchild of a mom and former nurse practitioner who yearned for a place where her own children could romp and socialize in a clean, inviting space.
-They are open for walk-in play Monday through Friday until 6pm, as well as Fridays until 3pm and Saturdays until noon.
+With lots of well-made wooden toys for children and delicious fair trade coffee for tired grown-ups, Children's Piazza is the brainchild of a mom and former nurse practitioner who yearned for a place where her own children could romp and socialize in a clean, inviting space.
+They are open for walk-in play Monday through Friday 8am until 5:30pm, as well as Saturdays until 12:30.

 Recommended ages: 6 and under